Discover how to get admission to the bar of the Supreme Court of the United States (SCOTUS)!

 If you qualify, the Clerk will notify you of acceptance by the Court as a member of the bar and issue a certificate of admission.

-Each admitted attorney (counselor) must, of course, conduct him/her-self lawfully and rightly as well as support the US Constitution.
+Each admitted attorney (counselor) must, of course, behave rightfully, swear in, and support the US Constitution.

 NY Bar Exam Culmination